Ormael13/CoCX/classes/classes/Stats/README.md

 (Player only).

 Give a cumulative 1% bonus to stat multiplier, capped at 20% (in each category).
-Also reduce curse power to stat.
+Negative values decrease it down to -20%.

 **Example**:
 ```js
 player.MutagenBonus("int", 5);
 ```
-Will reduce "int" curse by 5.
-If "Alchemical" buff to "int.mult" is < 0.20, increase by 0.01.
+If "Mutagen" buff to "int.mult" is < 0.20, increase by 0.01.

 ## StatStore